 Vientiane’s night market

-After sunset, all street vendors take out their stalls and turn the riverside into a bustling night market.
+After sunset, all street vendors take out their stalls and turn the riverside into a bustling night market that reminded me of the night markets in Chiang Mai.
 Sure, the market is mostly for tourists but here, you can find practically anything from Beerlao t-shirts to traditional clothes, handicrafts, and other relics.
 If you’re looking for a place where you can find good bargains for some authentic souvenirs, the night market is a perfect choice.

 If you’re a fan of local liquors, try to bargain for a bottle of Lao Lao; a traditional rice whiskey that has a scorpion in the bottle!